jtonglet/SEER/README.md

 # SEER 🔮

 This is the code implementation for the EMNLP 2023 paper "SEER : A Knapsack Approach to Exemplar Selection for In-Context HybridQA".
+It is an experimental scode and is published for the sole purpose of giving additional background details on the publication.
+This is a cleaned-up and condensed version of what was used to conduct the experiments in the paper (please get in touch if you find errors).

 SEER is a method based on the Knapsack Program to select exemplars for In-Context learning.
 We evaluate SEER on two HybridQA datasets, FinQA and TAT-QA, with contexts consisting of a structured table and one or more text paragraphs.